 Like most commercial claims, a manufacturer’s estimates of heat coverage are a bit imaginative.
 The ratings sometimes assume every input is perfect and the coverage area is in a draft-free vacuum state.
 So, when considering the coverage of a modern wood burning stove, go for a little more than you think you’ll need.

-Here are some other things to look for when shopping for a wood burning stove:
+Here are some other things to look for when shopping for a wood stove:

 EPA Compliance: Be aware that new EPA standards have limited the allowed discharge of particulates, which is translating into a higher burn rate for many stoves.
 It may be possible to make modifications to slow the burn, but it isn’t recommended.